markstringer-dti/markstringer-dti.github.io/dti.md

 ## Chapter 9 - So what do you do about the pirate ship?

 ### Connections
 I think I made it pretty clear in the chapter on agreed activity and the pirate ship, that it's very important to deal with the pirate ship.
 Let's just be clear again what the pirate ship is.
-The pirate ship is the problem that everyone can see on the horizon that nobody wants to deal with.
+It is the problem that everyone can see on the horizon that nobody wants to deal with.

 What I didn't really address in that chapter is how to deal with the pirate ship.
 Why?
 Well, here's the main reason.
 Most of the problems that software development projects encounter are easy for someone to solve.
 They are mostly of the kind that I call "Bricks without straw" problems.
 And there is an obvious solution to them.
 What do I mean by "Bricks without straw" problems?